nhatcher/nhatcher.github.io/content/post/a-cto-on-a-shoestring.md

 root@remote# systemctl start caddy.service
 ```

+The controversial systemd is used across all Linux operating systems and is very powerful but somewhat complex.
+In you are on FreeBSD you can use the [BSD-style init](https://docs.freebsd.org/en/articles/rc-scripting/)

-Now you are running caddy as a service and can shut down your laptop and go for pizza or beer because you had your first deployment.
+Now you are running Caddy as a service and can shut down your laptop and go for pizza or beer because you had your first deployment.
 Your system is up and running!

 One final note.
 In this post we are only interested in the 'app.example.com' part.
 But for us it will be a bit more complicated because we will not be just serving plain static html files.
 We will need Caddy to work as a proxy server.
 We will fix that issue in the coming sections.